 The web restriction technologies used by BrowseControl are…

-These technologies are ideal if you want to block HTTPS websites in your network without SSL inspection.
+The WFP, LSP, and UIA filtering methods are ideal if you want to block HTTPS websites in your network without SSL inspection.
 Get started today with a free 14-day trial of BrowseControl.

 BrowseControl’s granular internet blocking features allow you to configure unique settings for each of your users or computers.